 (you will get a briefing that you can follow)

 - help offering the open table at lunch or dinner in the first days of IK

-- be interested in connecting a wide diversity of people with the IK experience
+- have an interest for including a wide diversity of people at IK

-If you are interested in being a Moonshine at IK 2020, please send a note (as well as any questions you have about the Moonshines) to email@example.com.
+If you are interested in being a Moonshine at IK 2020, please send a short note to email@example.com .